wing-kam-liu-group/sca-ml-topopt/README.md

 # Clustering discretization methods for generation of material performance databases  in machine learning and design optimization

-Repo for Li, Kafka, Gao et al 2019 "Clustering discretization methods for generation of material performance databases  in machine learning and design optimization".
+Repo for Li, Kafka, Gao et al 2019 "Clustering discretization methods for generation of material performance databases  in machine learning and design optimization", which can be found at: https://doi.org/10.1007/s00466-019-01716-0.
 If you use our software/code, please cite us!